 Working with a veterinary specialist

-As an added layer of safety, the vet may also want to involve a specialist in your dog’s care.
+As an added layer of safety, the vet may also want to involve a veterinary specialist near you in your dog’s care.
 This tends to be the case if your vet suspects your dog’s anesthesia or dental will be particularly challenging.
 Sometimes the vet will feel comfortable performing the procedure at his or her clinic after developing a plan with the specialist.

 In other cases, your vet may decide it is best to refer your dog to a specialist.
-This is often a veterinary dentist if the dog needs fairly extensive or specialized dental work.
+This is often a board-certified veterinary dentist if the dog needs fairly extensive or specialized dental work.
 If your vet doesn’t have a particular dentist he or she recommends, you can find a veterinary dental specialist on the American Veterinary Dental College’s website.

 What can I expect during the dental procedure?